Attacks on Approximate Caches in Text-to-Image Diffusion Models: Background

 \subsection{Text-to-Image Diffusion Models}

-Diffusion model is a probabilistic model of unsupervised learning \cite{ddpm}.
+Diffusion model is a generative model with iterative computation \cite{ddpm}.
 During inference, a text-to-image diffusion model takes a Gaussian noise image as input, predicts and eliminates noise by a number of steps, and eventually generates a high-quality image. \Cref{fig:background}a demonstrates how the diffusion model generates an image with a given prompt.
 The diffusion model processes the initial Gaussian noise for multiple denoising steps.
 In each step, it predicts the potential noise and eliminates such noise from the input.
 The prompt is used to guide the noise prediction in every step.
-After a number of denoising steps, the noise will finally be recovered to a high-quality image.
+After a number of denoising steps, the noise will eventually be converted to a high-quality image.